shashanksp04/Mars_Snap/README.md

 ## Summary

-**MarsSnap** is an android app that **This is an app that displays a scrollable list of pictures taken by the Curiosity Rover of NASA on MARS using the NASA's API")**
+**MarsSnap** is an android app that **This is an app that displays a scrollable list of pictures taken by the Curiosity Rover of NASA on MARS using the NASA's API**

 If I had to describe this project in three (3) emojis, they would be: **😀😀😀**